 Cough medicine: If your dog keeps coughing and you notice he is uncomfortable, you can ask your vet to prescribe a cough reliever.
 Your vet will assess your dog’s particular case and will tell you if it’s needed.
 Never give your dog any unprescribed med!

 Harness or collar: Last but not least, loosen up his harness or collar.
 A tightened collar can cause irritation of his trachea and cause more coughing.
 Also, during these days, shorten walks, avoid harsh games, and make sure your dog gets proper rest.

 The answer is no, dogs can't get cold from humans.
 If you were worried about passing the cold along to your dog, sit back and relax: it’s not possible.
 The viruses that cause dog and human colds are species-specific, this means that dogs can’t get humans colds and vice versa.
 Colds are caused by two different viruses: rhinovirus is the most common in humans, and parainfluenza in dogs.

 Thus, dogs can get colds from other dogs, so pay special attention if your dog goes to daycare, or if he/she walks with other dogs.

 Preventing a cold

-Besides, you can boost his immune system through our Daily-Multi Vitamins, which contain vitamins, minerals, and antioxidants that help dogs process environmental toxins and maintain a healthy immune system.
-You can also add our All-in-one Supplement powder to your dogs’ food, which regulates the immune system and fight allergies.
+Besides, you can boost his immune system through our Multifunctional Dog Chews, which contain vitamins, minerals, and antioxidants that help dogs process environmental toxins and maintain a healthy immune system.
+You can also add our All-in-one Supplement Powder to your dogs' food, which regulates the immune system and fights allergies.